ailr16/docker-image-ubuntu-for-buildroot/readme.md

 # Ubuntu for buildroot (Docker image)
 Here are files related to building image.
 This is the result of many attempts for building a buildroot image for Raspberry Pi using Manjaro (6.6.10-1-MANJARO).

-Ive tested on same Manjaro setup and Windows 11 Pro
+I've tested on Windows 11 Pro

+<mark>The container provides the environment to build the image using:
+- <mark>Ubuntu 20.04
+- <mark>Buildroot 2023.11

 ## Building docker image
-- In the repository directory:
+- In the repo directory:
     ```
     docker build -t ubuntu-for-buildroot .
     ```

 ## Run the container

-- By default the container creates a output folder in
+- Run my latest version in interactive mode:
     ```
-    /buildroot/volumeOutput
+    docker run -it ailr16/ubuntu-for-buildroot
     ```

-    So run the container with a volume referenced to that directory:
+- Or run with a volume:
     ```
-    docker run --name testing1 -v $(pwd)/OutputImg:/buildroot/volumeOutput -it ubuntu-for-buildroot
+    docker run --name <containerId> -v <path_in_host>:/buildroot/buildroot-2023.11/output/images -it ailr16/ubuntu-for-buildroot
     ```
-- It runs in interactive mode, so use make for configure and start building

-- When the image building finishes, copy that *img to /buildroot/volumeOutput:
+## Get the output files
+- For example, for Raspberry Pi the output image will be in /buildroot/buildroot-2023.11/output/images/, so copy with:
     ```
-    cp output/images/sdcard.img ../volumeOutput
+    docker cp <containerId>:/buildroot/buildroot-2023.11/output/images/sdcard.img <path_in_host>
     ```

-- The image will be accessible in the host
+- If you used the volume way, just go to the host specified directory

 ![Output image](/media/image_output.png)